jeantessier/book-reviews/rails_mysql/README.md

 `jean@jeantessier.com` and `simon@tolkien.com`.
 The password for either one is `abcd1234`.

-You will need to create a `User` and generate a JWT token for them.
+You can create additional `User`s and generate a JWT token for them.

 > For now, you can use the Rails console if you need to create additional users.
 >